masoudrayat/SolarWind-ML-Prediction-Optimization/README.md

 Author: Masoud Rayat Zadeh
 Supervisor: Dr. Neil Phillips

-Independent project report submitted for the degree of Master of Science in Data Science
+This repository contains the code and materials for an MSc Data Science dissertation.
 University of the West of England (UWE) Bristol

 August 2024